knogleknuser/__5.1_group_sportsclub/README.md

 Your task is to continue the work that has been started.
-We need to get some useful queries built into the system, and also datamappers for some of the other entities in the database.
+We need to get some useful queries built into the system, and also datamappers for some of the other databases.sportsclub.entities in the database.

 ### Get started